Ryoichi2022/Practice_12/README.md

 	![image](https://user-images.githubusercontent.com/105535250/199819404-a0f16653-e9dd-437e-97a8-251c9d1c3d5b.png)

-	Our plan is to make Price as our target variable and rest ww will pass as features.
-Also we will be dropping off null values and some columns that are not needed as they dont impact the price of the used cars much.
+	Our plan is to make Price as our target variable and the rest will pass as features.
+Also, we will be dropping off null values and some columns that are not needed as they do not impact the price of the used cars much.

 ## V. Technologies, languages, tools, and algorithms used throughout project
 * ### Postgres pgAdmin (SQL)